-This consent form must der changes and renewed each

-The following must be provided for the student to be eligible to self-administer rescue inhalers and/or auto-injectable epinephrine.
-Eligibility is only valid for this school for the current academic year.
+Student's Name (Please Print) , This form is good for school year This consent form must be updated anytime the student's medication on order changes and renewed each year and/or anytime a student changes schools.
+The following must be provided for the s student to be eligible to self-administer rescue inhalers and/or auto-injectable e pinephrine.
+Eligibility is only valid for this school for the current academic year ır.
+Aitta a atatama ant fuena li acasa a مممل مماني سمامين مسمي مسمم ماغا ممما

-- a written statement from licensed a health-care provider who has prescriptive privileges that he//she has prescribed the rescue inhaler and/or auto-injectable epinephrine for the student and that the student needs to carry the medication on his/her person due to a medical condition: - the specific medications prescribed for the student; - an individualized health care plan developed by the prescribing healthcare provider containing the treatment plan for managing asthma and/or anaphylaxis episodes of the student and for medication use by the student during school hours; and - a statement from the prescribing health-care provider that the student possesses the skill and responsibility necessary to use and administer the asthma inhaler and/or auto-injectable epinephrine.
+- A written statement from licensed a health-care provider who has prescriptive privileges that the health care provider has prescribed the rescue inhaler; auto-injectable epinephrine, and /or nasal spray epinephrine for the student and that the student needs to carry the medication on the student's person due to a medical condition; - The specific medications prescribed for the student; - An individualized health care plan developed by the prescribing healthcare provider containing the treatment plan for managing asthma and/or anaphylaxis episodes of the student and for medication use by the student during school hours; and - A statement from the prescribing health-care provider that the student possesses the skill and responsibility necessary to use and administer the asthma inhaler; auto-injectable epinephrine, and/or nasal spray epinephrine.

-If the school nurse is available, the student shall demonstrate his/her skill level in using the rescue inhalers and/or auto-injectable epinephrine to the nurse.
+If the school nurse is available, the student shall demonstrate the student's skill level in using the rescue inhalers; auto-injectable epinephrine, and/or nasal spray epinephrine to the nurse.

-Rescue inhalers and/or auto-injectable epinephrine for a student's self-administration shall be supplied by the student's parent or guardian and be in the original container properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
+Rescue inhalers; auto-injectable epinephrine, and/or nasal spray epinephrine for a student's self-administration shall be supplied by the student's parent or guardian and be in the original container properly labeled with the student's name, the ordering provider's name, the name of the medication, the dosage, frequency, and instructions for the administration of the medication (including times).
 Additional information accompanying the medication shall state the purpose for the medication, its possible side effects, and any other pertinent instructions (such as special storage requirements) or warnings.

-Students who self-carry a rescue inhaler or an epinephrine auto-injector shall also provide the school nurse with a rescue inhaler or an epinephrine auto-injector to be used in emergency situations.
+Students who self-carry a rescue inhaler; an epinephrine auto-injector, or nasal spray epinephrine shall also provide the school nurse with a rescue inhaler; an epinephrine auto-injector, or nasal spray epinephrine to be used in emergency situations.